ImranS17/TMG-Garage/README.md

 **📌 Notes**

-Contributions, issues, and feature requests are welcome!
+- Contributions, issues, and feature requests are welcome!

-Make sure to configure your environment variables for secure deployment (e.g., secret key, debug mode, allowed hosts, etc.).
+- Make sure to configure your environment variables for secure deployment (e.g., secret key, debug mode, allowed hosts, etc.)

+- Creating Python Virtual Environment is required in the files uploaded Python Virtual Environment is not there

 <br>